JavaScript Virtual Scrolling Library for Large Lists and Infinite Scroll

 hcg-virtual-scroll diagram: a list with many rows on screen produces only about eight row elements in the DOM, nested inside hcg-vs-container, hcg-vs-phantom, and hcg-vs-content

-• Adaptive overscan - automatically increases buffer during fast scrolling
+• Adaptive overscan - buffer grows automatically during fast scrolling.

-• ResizeObserver support - re-renders when the container size changes
+• Resize-aware - re-renders when the container resizes (ResizeObserver).

 Live Demo